Dasharo/docs/docs/guides/beta.md

 how to downgrade back to stable.

 The Dasharo Beta update channel provides pre-release binaries ready for public testing by a group of beta testers.
-These binaries are not thoroughly tested, but provide a preview of future features and enhancements.
+These binaries are not tested as thoroughly as full releases, but provide a preview of future features and enhancements.

 Dasharo Beta is only available for a select group devices.
 Currently, these
 include: